Names of the American Civil War: War of the Rebellion/Slaveholders' Rebellion

-The official US war records refer to the war as the "War of the Rebellion."
+The official US war records refer to the war as the "War of the Rebellion".
 The records were compiled by the US War Department in a 127-volume collection, The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, which was published from 1881 to 1901.
-Historians commonly refer to the collection as the Official Records.
+Historians commonly refer to the collection as the Official Records of the Union and Confederate Armies.